crf8472/libarcstk/BUILD.md

 ### Optional Buildtime Dependencies

 - git - for testing: to clone test framework [Catch2][2] as an external project when running the unit tests.
-You also need git if you want to build the documentation with [m.css][3] (instead of stock doxygen).
+For building the documentation with [m.css][3] (instead of stock doxygen) to clone m.css.
 - Doxygen - for documentation: to build the API documentation in HTML (graphviz/dot is not required)
 - Python (with virtualenv) - for documentation: to build the documentation in